-In order to prompt fields without authentication, you can use the Null source with the Null Portal Module.
+To prompt fields to the user without authentication, use the Null source with the Null Portal Module.

-PacketFence already comes with a Null source pre-configured.
-If you haven't modified it or deleted it, you can use it for this example.
-Otherwise, go in $Configuration \rightarrow Policies$ and Access $Control \rightarrow Sources$ and create a new Null source with a catchall rule that assigns a role and access duration.
+A pre-configured Null source is included.
+If it has not been modified or deleted it can be used for this example.
+Otherwise, in Configuration $\rightarrow$ Policies and Access Control $\rightarrow$ Sources, create a new Null source with a catchall rule that assigns a role and access duration.

-Then go in Configuration → Advanced Access Configuration → Portal Modules and click Add Portal Module and select Authentication Authentication::Null.
-Set the Identifier to prompt\fields and configure the module with the Mandatory fields you want and uncheck Require AUP so that the user doesn't have to accept the AUP before submitting these fields.
+In Configuration $\rightarrow$ Advanced Access Configuration $\rightarrow$ Portal Modules, click "New Module" and select "Authentication $\rightarrow$ Authentication::Null".
+Set the "Identifier" to prompt\fields and configure the Portal Module with the desired "Mandatory fields" and uncheck "Require AUP" so the user does not have to accept the AUP before submitting the form.

-Next, add the prompt\fields module in my\first\root\module (removing any previous modules) and save it.
-Now when visiting the portal, it should prompt you for the fields you define in the module.
-Then, submitting these information will assign you the role and access duration that you defined in the null source.
+In my\first\root\module add the prompt\fields module (remove all previous modules), then click Save.
+The portal will now prompt the user for the fields defined in the module.
+Once submitted these fields are used to assign the role and access duration that is defined in the "Null source".

-Prompting additional fields during the authentication
+Prompting additional fields with authentication

-If you want to prompt additional fields during the authentication process for a module, you can define a Module based on that source that will specify the additional mandatory fields for this source.
+To prompt additional fields to the user during authentication, define a Module based on the source which specifies additional mandatory fields.